What are you looking for?

 Why it matters: When support roles are clear, collaboration is seamless, and students receive timely, appropriate, and coordinated assistance.

-• icon Hired Director of Student Success and Well-being
+• Hired Director of Student Success and Well-being

-• icon Established Learning Support Specialist roles across all divisions
+• Established Learning Support Specialist roles across all divisions

-• icon Clarified counselor, psychologist, and learning support responsibilities
+• Clarified counselor, psychologist, and learning support responsibilities

 3.2 Assessment Implementation